gabetucker2/gostack/README.md

  ***gostack***'s stacks...
  * ...replace maps and arrays, removing the need for pesky index-key-value fetching or translating data between maps and arrays, all the while supporting smooth conversion between stacks and your existing maps and arrays
- * ...remove the need for interfaces, meaning no more convoluted on-the-go frameworks for handling arbitrary argument types are necessary
  * ...offer the minimum functions needed for unlimited flexibility, allowing the user to seamlessly write what would previously have been a verbose monstrosity of 4 nested for-loops in a single line
  * ...allow the user to get and set based on reference or object with ease, preventing the user from having to worry about convoluted pointer/address management
  * ..., even when our built-in functions aren't enough, allow the user to effortlessly implement their own lambda functions to create sorting mechanisms of their own design